Butcher Block Countertops: Pros and Cons to Consider Before Installation

 For context, let’s compare that to another trendy countertop material like quartz.
 Not only do the materials cost almost twice as much ($70 to $100 per square foot) as that of butcher block, but a quartz countertop installation is not generally a DIY project.
 A quartz countertop slab is too heavy for one person to lift, has to be cut with a wet saw, and can seriously damage surrounding surfaces in the home (or your feet) if you drop it.

-CON: It’s ultra-sensitive to liquid.
+CON: Butcher block is ultra-sensitive to liquid.

-For everyday cleaning of butcher block countertops, scrape off food debris with a plastic spatula, then use a dish sponge saturated in a solution of two cups warm water and one teaspoon dish soap to wipe away the residue.
-Vinegar works great as a stand-in for soap and water, capable of both cleaning and disinfecting the countertop.
-Need to banish a stain?
-Sprinkle table salt over the stain, then gently rub it with half of a lemon to remove it.
+For everyday cleaning of butcher block countertops, scrape off food debris with a plastic spatula, then use a dish sponge saturated in a solution of 2 cups warm water and 1 teaspoon of dish soap to wipe away the residue.
+Vinegar cleans butcher block as well as soap and water, and disinfecting the countertop as well as cleans it.
+To tackle butcher block countertop stains, sprinkle table salt over the stains, then gently rub them with half of a lemon to remove it.

 CON: Butcher block countertops ding easily.